drshaheed/Linear-Logistic-Regression/README.md

 Out[40]:
 0.17868888921492393

-Here we can see that erro of BLS is greater than that of fixed step.
+Here we can see that error of BLS is greater than that of fixed step.
 I already explained this in graph.

 It was difficult homework because we haven't covered any implementations of ML algorithms before.
 However it was very interesting to implement them myself.
 It took a lot of time to start homework because of setting up and getting used to environment and libraries.
 This homework helped me understand concepts we covered in class bette
 Libraries Used

-Ipynb Ipynb Ipynb Ipynb Ipynb
-Installation
+Esssential Libraries Installation

     Install pandas using pip command: import pandas as pd Install numpy using pip command: import numpy as np